 There are a lot of articles explaining the trade-offs between renting and buying but this article is not one of those.

 This is for the person who wants to invest in real estate but doesn’t know if a home should be where you live, a

 A good investment is something that will pay you more than you paid for it.
 One of the most well-known personal finance authors is Robert Kiyosaki.

 Kiyosaki’s teachings and seminars have generated controversy but I think his definitions of assets and liabilities in Rich Dad, Poor Dad are excellent and very simple to understand.

 An asset is anything that puts money into your pocket.
 A liability is anything that takes money out of your pocket.

 So is a home a good investment?
 Does your personal residence put money into your pocket or take money out of your pocket?

 Even if the house is paid off you are still spending money maintaining the house and paying your taxes and insurance.

-So if you actually need to access that money, you either need to refinance or sell the house and then you are back to having mortgage debt or looking for a place to live.
+So if you actually need to access that money, you either need to refinance, open a HELOC account, or sell the house and then you are back to having mortgage debt or looking for a place to live.